szahlan/Portfolio/README.md

 ## Description

 This page includes an about me section with some information about myself and background.
-It has a list of my prjects that will continue to grow as I complete new ones.
+It has a list of my projects that will continue to grow as I complete new ones.
 Finally, it has a list of my hobbies/interests.

 ## Setup & Installtion